William Champion’s Garden in Warmley, South Gloucestershire, was created by the 18th century industrialist and Quaker William Champion.

 It also forms part of a Conservation Area together with the Brass Mill, Clock Tower and Champion’s Grade II* house, now a residential home.
 It is owned by South Gloucestershire Council.

-A Friends group was established in 2020 and aims to improve the site and secure the long term future of the garden.
+The team was established in 2020 and aims to conserve and improve the site and secure the long term future of the garden.

 We would like to acknowledge the generous support of Siston Parish Council, Oldland Common Parish Council, TCV (The Conservation Volunteers), The Commons Connection Project South Glos, and WECA (the West of England Combined Authority).